Anna Frants: CYLAND MediaArtLab

-In 2006, Anna Frants together with Колдобская, Марина Дмитриевна|Marina Koldobskaya founded the international media lab "СYLAND".
+In 2006, Anna Frants together with Marina Koldobskaya founded the international media lab "СYLAND".

 Since 2007, the MediaArtLab holds the annual festival of cyberart "Cyfest", the largest cyberart festival in Eastern Europe featuring artists from different countries who share an enthusiasm for new technologies.

-Nonprofit foundation "St. Petersburg Arts Project"
+Nonprofit foundation "CYLAND Foundation"

-In 1999, Anna and Leonid Frants created the nonprofit foundation "St. Petersburg Arts Project" that is still active.
+In 1999, Anna and Leonid Frants created the nonprofit foundation "CYLAND Foundation" that is still active.
 Its purpose was the representation in New York of the artists from Leningrad/St. Petersburg who have been working there from the postwar 1950s until the present time.
 The primary focus was on the so-called Leningrad underground — the unique and underexplored cultural phenomenon of the 1970s and the artistic and social environment that brought if forth.

 Gradually, the scope of activities of "Frants Gallery Space" expanded and started including not just the traditional genres, such as painting, sculpture and graphics, but also the art associated with the latest technologies: cyberart, video art, computer animation, interactive installations as well as performance art.

 Collection

-The collection's creation was a natural extension of the development of "St. Petersburg Arts Project".
+The collection's creation was a natural extension of the development of "CYLAND Foundation".
 Since 1998, Anna and Leonid Frants have been collecting works of visual arts of Leningrad underground.
 Their current collection also includes sculptures, assemblages, photographs, videos, objects of actual art and archival materials.

 In January 2013, the Department of Contemporary Art at the Hermitage Museum organized, as a part of the project "Actual Art of St. Petersburg, A Retrospective", the exhibition "Simple Rules".
 It showcased works from Russian and foreign private collections.